Primary Navigation Mobile

 • Kia’s overall reliability record is good

 Kia has a generally good record for reliability and the previous generation Sportage was no exception.
-There were a couple of recalls on that model and we wouldn’t discount that happening with this all-new model.
+There were a couple of recalls on that model but it has proven to be reliable transport.

 Ongoing running costs